 - Helps Build Credit – Like any loan, “any credit accepted” loans can help to build your credit if your lender reports to a credit bureau and if you make your payments on time.

 - Simpler Underwriting Process – “Any credit accepted” loans take only minutes to approve, and you can receive your funds the same day.

 - More Expensive – Because almost anyone can get approved for these loans, lenders often compensate for the risk by offering higher interest rates.

-- More Likely to See Scams and Predatory Lenders – These loans have become more heavily regulated in the past few years, but scammers and predatory lenders are still out there.
+- More Likely Encounter Predatory Lenders – These loans have become more heavily regulated in the past few years, but predatory lenders are still out there.
 These types of predatory lenders often try to charge hidden fees and extra costs on top of high-interest rates and try to push their ”loans” onto unsuspecting borrowers.

-Although “any credit accepted” loans are not a scam, there are times when they should still be viewed with suspicion.
+Although there are “any credit accepted” loans that are legitimate, there are times when they should still be viewed with suspicion.
 Lenders often charge high-interest rates because of the potential risk that borrowers with low credit may pose.

 It’s always a good idea to try to get approved for a loan by a bank or other traditional financial institution first, as they offer more competitive rates.
 If they don’t approve you, make sure to do your due diligence on any lender offering “any credit accepted” loans.
 Compare the interest rates offered by these lenders, read reviews about these lenders, and carefully read the terms and conditions of the loan so that you are not stuck paying a lot more than you thought.
 If you do your due diligence, you can protect yourself from predatory lenders.

 Save time and money with Loans Canada.
 Research and compare lenders before you apply.
 Share your experiences with Canada's top lenders.

 goPeer — Helping Consumers Achieve Financial Freedom by Connecting Canadians Looking For Financing With Canadians Looking to Invest